A landing theorem for entire functions with bounded post-singular sets: Accumulation sets and landing properties of bounded-address filaments

-We next prove the technical claim~\ref{item:accumulationnonuniform}, from which we then deduce the remaining facts.
+We next prove~\ref{item:accumulationnonuniform}.
 First let $U$ be a neighbourhood of some point $z_0\in \Lambda(\s)$.
 By~\ref{item:shrinking}, there are infinitely many $n$ such that $V_n\subset U$.
-By definition, all points in $V_n$ map to the bounded set $V$ after $n$ iterations, and $V_n$ contains a point of $\mu_{\s}$ by~\ref{item:dreadlockintersection}.
-Hence $f^n$ does not tend to infinity uniformly on $\mu_{\s}\cup U$.
+By definition, all points in $V_n$ map to the bounded set $V$ after $n$ iterations, and $V_n$ contains a point of $\mu_{\s}$ by~\ref{item:filamentintersection}.
+Hence $f^n$ does not tend to infinity uniformly on $U\cap \mu_{\s}\subset U\cap G_{\s}$, as claimed.
+Observe that this argument also shows that